atharvParlikar/NeuraForge/src/notes.md

 These 3 matrix dotproducts shouldn't cost 1 second, or maybe it's about all the shit that goes in the background when I multiply 2 Value classes, to see if there's a difference I need to test it on vanilla numpy arrays.

+## Vanilla numpy array speed test.

+As i thought the numpy arrays are much faster than the Value arrays almost 37x faster while a single forward pass takes 1.1 seconds, the same amount of matrix dotproducts using numpy arrays take only 0.03 seconds.

+I also checked pytorch performance and for the smame neural architecture it was 0.02 seconds per forward pass :O